CERVICAL AND LUMBAR SPINE DISEASES

 After a thorough history and investigation you may be required to have an x-ray, CT scan or MRI to look more closely at the bone and soft tissue structures around the neck.

-Non steroidal anti-inflammatory tablets or Corticosteroids may be used to reduce swelling and therefore, the amount of compression of the nerves.
+pain killer tablets or Corticosteroids or neural modifiers may be used to reduce swelling and therefore, the amount of compression of the nerves.
 Physiotherapy is used to maintain range of motion or massage to release muscle tension.

 Certain types of compression require surgery to prevent nerve damage becoming permanent or irreversible.
 Surgical options include removing excess bone, removing bulging discs, fusion or stiffening of bones to remove instability or replacing dysfunctional discs.